-APR involves the following materials and activities:
+External APR involves the following materials and activities:

-- Self-study prepared by the faculty and approved through the college dean A. - B. visit and review by an approved external review committee and a written report of the review - С. commentary by the dean of the academic unit in review of the external review committee's report - D. plan developed by the college outlining actions to be taken based on the results of the review and summarized in a Response Report - E. a biennial progress report submitted to the Office of Academic Effectiveness (OAE) two years after the review
+- A. Self-study prepared by the faculty and approved through the college dean; - B. Visit and review by an external review committee and a written report of the external review; - C. Response Report developed by the college outlining actions to be taken based on the results of the review

 The Office of the Provost, through the associate provost for academic effectiveness (APAE), is responsible for assuring a comprehensive program review is scheduled and conducted for each academic program, and that results of the review are reported to internal and external governing offices as required.
-The APAE serves as the manager for Georgia Tech's APR process, a resource to academic units, and the liaison for reporting results to internal and external offices.
+The APAE serves as the manager for Georgia Tech's APR process, a resource to academic units, and the liaison for reporting results to meet external requirements.